SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TR: Confirm?

-To distinguish between methods whose names differ only by the labels for their arguments, include the argument labels in parentheses, with each argument name followed by a colon (``:``).
+To distinguish between methods or initializers whose names differ only by the names of their arguments, include the argument names in parentheses, with each argument name followed by a colon (``:``).
+Write an underscore (``_``) for an argument with no name.
 To distinguish between overloaded methods, use a type annotation.
 For example:

-.. testcode:: function-with-argument-labels
+.. testcode:: function-with-argument-names

     -> class SomeClass {
            func someMethod(x: Int, y: Int) {}